-Wolves consider O'Neil with Lopetgui future in doubt
+O'Neil set for Wolves job with Lopetegui to leave

 However, he stressed that Wolves must be cautious with their summer spending in order to meet the Premier League's financial fair play rules.

-According to FFP rules, the club needs to make a profit on player trading this summer to avoid exceeding the accumulated £105m loss over a three-year period.
+According to FFP rules, the club must make a profit on player trading this summer to avoid exceeding the accumulated £105m loss over a three-year period, the maximum permitted.

 They sold captain Ruben Neves to Saudi Arabian side Al-Hilal for a club record £47m in June and also allowed Mexican striker Raul Jimenez join Fulham for £5m last month.

-But Lopetegui has struggled to recruit new signings for his squad, with the only notable incoming being Republic of Ireland full-back Matt Doherty's return as a free agent in July.
+Lopetegui has struggled to recruit new signings for his squad, with the only notable incoming being Republic of Ireland full-back Matt Doherty's return as a free agent in July.

-O'Neil guided Bournemouth to Premier League safety last season with a 15th-placed finish but was sacked in June and replaced by Andoni Iraola, who led Spanish side Rayo Vallecano to 11th in La Liga last season.
+O'Neil guided Bournemouth to Premier League safety last season with a 15th-place finish but was sacked in June and replaced by Andoni Iraola, who led Spanish side Rayo Vallecano to 11th in La Liga last season.

 - Our coverage of Wolverhampton Wanderers is bigger and better than ever before - here's everything you need to know to make sure you never miss a moment